lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The objective of this tutorial is to simulate an electrolyte sheared by two walls.
-Some properties of the sheared fluid, such as the time-averaged velocity profile will be extracted.
+    The objective of this tutorial is to simulate an electrolyte nanoconfined and sheared by two walls.
+    Some properties of the sheared fluid, such as its density and velocity profiles, will be extracted.

 ..  container:: justify

-    This tutorial illustrates the important aspects of combining a fluid and a solid in the same simulation.
+    This tutorial illustrates some key aspects of combining a fluid and a solid in the same simulation.
-    Also, contrarily to the :ref:`all-atoms-label` tutorial, a rigid four points water model is used here.
+    A major difference with :ref:`all-atoms-label` is that here a rigid four points water model named TIP4P is used.
+TIP4P is one of the most common water model due to its high accuracy.

 .. include:: ../../non-tutorials/recommand-lj.rst